Tribal effect Turtle

 About SWAP

-Spanning five years (2020-2024), the SWAP Project will address cost effective and sustainable management of waste and pollution.
+Spanning four years (2025-2028), the SWAP2 Project will address cost effective and sustainable management of waste and pollution.

 st-degradation.png